Sifchain/sifnode/docs/peggy/docs/Scenarios/doublePegging.md

  - The cross-chain fee will be paid in the native chains currency to which it's being exported
  - There are two cross-chain fees, one for the first-time export as the bridgeToken has to be deployed, and one for every other export.

-!> What is the average rowan gas cost to initiate this transaction?
-Are the below estimates correct as well?

 Currently, it is estimated by the developers that it would cost roughly:
  - Ethereum: $1,000 first time export, $100 standard export
  - Polygon: $0.25 first time export, $0.01 standard export